-- All threads are designated by major diameter.
+- All metric threads are designated by major diameter.

-- Threads with same diameter may have different pitches.
+- Threads with the same diameter may have different pitches.
 They are not compatible then.

 - Pitch is distance between adjacent thread tops.

-Best tool to measure diameters is caplier.
+The best tool to measure diameters is a caliper.
 Rulers are not precise enough.

 Measuring pitch is more tricky.
-Best way is to use special thread gauge.
+The best way is to use special thread gauges.
 They provide profile pattern for most common thread pitches (metric and Imperial).
-If don't have thread gauge, you can press a piece of paper to the thread and measure distance between imprints.
-You can achieve higher preciseness if you measure distance between first and last thread imprint, and divide it by number of spaces.
+If you don't have a thread gauge, you can press a piece of paper to the thread and measure the distance between imprints.
+You can achieve higher preciseness if you measure the distance between first and last thread imprint, and divide it by the number of spaces.

 For example, you got imprints of 5 thread tops on paper.
 Distance between tops 1 and 5 is 3 mm.
 You should divide this number by 4 (quantity of spaces) - this will give you 0.75mm thread pitch.